TheSoftNode/Yield-aggregator/README.md

 ---

-**YieldAggregator** - Maximizing DeFi yields through intelligent automation and risk management on the Stacks blockchain.
+**StacksYield** - Maximizing DeFi yields through intelligent automation and risk management on the Stacks blockchain.